 As important as medical alert features are, there’s one feature no one else talks about.
-The most important medical alert feature is being compliance.
-You have to wear it for it to work.
+The most important medical alert feature whether the owner will use it correctly.
+You have to have the medical alert button on you for the system to work.

 Like my mom, I’m not sure I’d want to wear a pendant.
 I don’t wear rings, bracelets or necklaces.
 So be self-aware when purchasing your medical alert.